 Professor Clayton joined the BYU Law faculty in July 2018.
 Before coming to BYU, he worked as a corporate attorney at Wachtell, Lipton, Rosen & Katz and Simpson Thacher & Bartlett LLP in New York City, and he was the Executive Director of the Yale Law School Center for the Study of Corporate Law.
-His research interests are in the areas of investment funds, contracts, corporate governance, and securities law, and he teaches courses on contracts, business organizations, and corporate finance.
-Professor Clayton is the director of the BYU Law Deals Academy, an annual M&A negotiation simulation held in New York City for first-year law students.
+His research interests are in the areas of investment funds, contracts, corporate governance, and securities law, with a particular emphasis on private equity policy, and he teaches courses on contracts, business organizations, and corporate finance.
+His research has been published in top law journals, including the Vanderbilt Law Review and the Yale Journal on Regulation, and he has been invited to present his research to the Securities & Exchange Commission in connection with recent private investment fund policy initiatives.
+Professor Clayton is the director of the BYU Law Deals Academy, an annual transactional law simulation held in New York City for first-year law students.
 Professor Clayton holds a J.D. from Yale Law School, an M.B.A. from Stanford Graduate School of Business, and a B.A. from Stanford University.

 - Public Investors, Private Funds, and State Law, 72 Baylor Law Review 294 (2020).